pantheon-systems/documentation/source/_docs/rsync-and-sftp.md

 rsync is also available, but it is a more advanced tool that requires experience with the command line.

 Substitute your target environment and site UUID to connect; copying/pasting this example exactly as is will not work.
+The value for ENV is case sensitive and should be lower case (dev, test or live will work.
+DEV, TEST, or LIVE will not work).

     export ENV=dev
     # Usually dev, test, or live